 Carousel Gardens Amusement Park (KAR-o-cell GAW-dins MUSE-mint pawk)

 Since 1906, the young and young-at-heart have enjoyed the "flyin’ horses" of City Park's antique carousel, which is one of only 100 antique wooden carousels in the country and the last one in Louisiana.

 Café au Lait (ca-FAY oh-LAY)

 This classic New Orleans drink is equal parts coffee with chicory and hot steamed milk.
-Delicious alone, and even better with a side of beignets – get one of each at City Park’s Morning Call restaurant.
+Delicious alone, and even better with a side of beignets – get one of each at City Park’s Cafe du Monde restaurant.